maximeg/mongoid_max_denormalize/README.md

     @comment.reload     # to reload the comment from the DB
     @comment.post_title #=> "All Must Share The Burden"
     @comment.post_slug  #=> "all-must-share-the-burden"

+To warm up the denormalization for an existing collection:

+    Post.denormalize_to_comments!

 **Tips :** In your views, do not use `@comment.post` but `@comment.post_id` or `@comment.post_id?`
 to avoid a query that checks/retrieve for the post.
 We want to avoid it, don't we ?